josephluck/internote/README.md

 Just highlight a sentence or paragraph and press the speech button to hear it.
 Choose from multiple voices, male or female.

+**Snippets**

+Create snippets of content that can be saved and reused whenever needed.

 **Full-screen mode**

 Go completely distraction free by entering full-screen mode.